 The harm here, quite frankly, comes from the fact that you don’t have a unified message that needs to be seen by 100% of your visitors.
 If you don’t consider the other messages critical, you shouldn’t give them prime real estate on your website or bury them in a tool that is statistically proven to be underused.
-A Notre Dame study shows that 84% of clicks happen on the first slide over the remaining ones.

 Many marketers struggle to manage website expectations within their organizations.
 Various departments have differing opinions about which messages are most important, and believe that if their message isn’t shown in the carousel, then it isn’t seen at all.
 But, this is simply untrue.

 Another detrimental side effect of this homepage functionality is that most carousels require large imagery, putting a dent in your page load time.
 Remember, every KB counts when it comes to performance optimization.